 Predictable and preventable cholera epidemics have reached historic proportions in recent years.
 In October 2010, ten months after a magnitude seven earthquake shattered the country, cholera arrived in Haiti, most likely for the first time in over 100 years.
 The U.S. Army Corps of Engineers had predicted as far back as 1999 that the country was ripe for an outbreak of waterborne diseases such as cholera, a warning echoed by aid nongovernmental organizations after the earthquake.
-The UN nevertheless ferried soldiers directly from cholera-struck Kathmandu, Nepal, into the country that October without more than 450,000 Haitians had fallen ill.
+The UN nevertheless ferried soldiers directly from cholera-struck Kathmandu, Nepal, into the country that October without testing them for cholera infection.
+Cholera erupted in Haiti days later; within a year, more than 450,000 Haitians had fallen ill.
 A recently launched campaign to rid the island of cholera will take ten years and cost over $2.2 billion.